.:Computers and Gadgets:.

 Panasonic DMC-TZ3EB-K. World Smallest Camera With 10x Optical Zoom and 28mm Wide Angle Leica Lens, 7 Megapixel and 3 Inch LCD Screen.

 I am very impressed with the quality and features of this camera.
-I had the Canon 350D first, but it is great to also have a small camera that I can take snowboarding, or use in conjunction with the physically larger SLR.
+It is great to also have a small camera that I can take snowboarding, parties, events, or use in conjunction with a physically larger SLR.

 Digital Camera (SLR)